 Pursuant to the terms of the Long-Term Incentive Plan, together with the irrevocable elections of each participant, on March 16, 2011 we granted cash awards totaling \$1.9 million and equity awards totaling \$2.4 million, excluding potential forfeitures that may occur.
+The equity awards consisted of 538,661 shares of restricted stock and options to purchase 72,578 shares of common stock.
 Our Named Executive Officers, in aggregate, received cash awards of \$0.9 million and equity awards of \$1.3 million.
 Both the cash and equity awards will vest, based on each executive's election, in three separate tranches, with the first tranche vesting on March 16, 2012.
 Except in the case of a change in control, our Senior Executives must still be employed by the Company on each annual vesting date to be entitled to the vested-portion of the award, otherwise the award is forfeited.
 In addition, for our Key Executives, if they are terminated for cause, the awards are forfeited, but if they are terminated without cause or they resign for "good reason" any unvested award would accelerate.
 The awards earned by Messrs.
 Hearn and Metscher for fiscal 2010 were fully forfeited due to their termination of employment.
 Messrs.
 Hearn and Metscher also forfeited two-thirds of their respective long-term incentive awards for fiscal 2009.